Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation and Problems with Solutions

 Watering

-Water Alocasia reginula thoroughly during the growing season while allowing the top 2 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water Alocasia reginula thoroughly during the growing season while allowing the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist.

 Decrease watering during the cold season to keep the soil barely moist but never allow the soil to dry out completely.